The Planning Commission members also currently serve on the Development Review Board: Paul Kristensen, Sue Sellew, Ira Clark, John Roe, Lee Simek.

 About the Development Review Board

 The Development Review Board (“DRB”) meets as-needed.
-DRB meetings and public hearings are traditionally held at 7:00PM in Sharon Town Offices, 69 VT Rte 132.
+DRB meetings and public hearings are traditionally held at 7:00PM in Sharon Town Offices, 15 School Street.
 Site visits usually precede public hearings, which are also warned as public meetings.

 The Development Review Board is a hard-working volunteer group appointed by the Selectboard that represents the community as we think ahead and plan for the future resiliency of this community in light of climate change and increased risks of flooding.
 The DRB also administers Sharon’s flood hazard regulations.